 For the 150 gallons planted tank, you should consider getting some of the options I listed in my 90-gallon recommendation.

-For growing huge reefs in one, I think that you’ll get away with a MarsAqua 300W.
+For growing huge corals in a saltwater one, I think that you’ll get away with a VIPARSPECTRA 300W.
 Two, to be precise.

-The secret behind selecting the best LED aquarium lighting for planted aquariums?
+The secret behind selecting the top LED lighting for planted aquariums?

 What you should know about LED lighting and freshwater planted tanks:

-There’s no such thing as the best product.
+There’s no such thing as the best product in general.

 A planted tank can have many definitions.

-You could be growing low, to medium, to high light requiring plants.
+You could be growing from low, to medium, to high light requiring plants.